All GLP-1 medications from licensed 503A pharmacies Browse Products

 Medication adherence correlates strongly with out-of-pocket costs across all countries studied.
 Research published in *Diabetes Care* (2024) found that patients paying more than $100 monthly out-of-pocket had 40% higher discontinuation rates compared to those paying less than $50 monthly.

 Canadian provincial data demonstrates this relationship clearly.
 Provinces with more generous drug coverage achieve 85% twelve-month adherence rates, while provinces with higher patient cost-sharing see adherence rates drop to 62%.
-These differences translate to measurable impacts on long-term diabetes complications and healthcare utilization.
+These differences translate to measurable impacts on long-term diabetes complications and healthcare use.

 Healthcare system outcomes reflect these access patterns.
 Countries with broader GLP-1 access report lower rates of diabetes-related hospitalizations and emergency department visits.
 Germany's diabetes registry shows 23% fewer severe hypoglycemic events and 31% fewer diabetes-related cardiovascular events among patients with access to modern diabetes medications compared to historical controls.